charlie-gallagher/cpu/README.md

 - "D" Direct, or absolute, addressing
 - "I" Indirect addressing
+- "X" Indexed addressing with the X register
 - "M" Immediate addressing

 I have tested many but not all of the instructions.
 Report bugs if you find